liana-p/indie-game-store/README.md

 ## Quick Start

 If you want to deploy this straight to Vercel, use this button.
-You will need to create accounts with the other cloud services listed below and enter the relevant API key environment variables (also explained below)
+You will need to create accounts with the other cloud services listed below and enter the relevant API key environment variables (also explained below).

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fliana-p%2Findie-game-store&env=STRIPE_PUBLISHABLE_KEY,STRIPE_SECRET_KEY,STRIPE_WEBHOOK_SECRET,RESEND_API_KEY,R2_ACCESS_KEY_ID,R2_SECRET_ACCESS_KEY,R2_BUCKET_NAME,R2_ACCOUNT_ID,UPSTASH_REDIS_REST_URL,UPSTASH_REDIS_REST_TOKEN&envDescription=API%20keys%20needed%20to%20use%20the%20various%20services%20this%20template%20requires&envLink=https%3A%2F%2Fgithub.com%2Fliana-p%2Findie-game-store%3Ftab%3Dreadme-ov-file%23configure-environment-variables&project-name=my-game-store&repository-name=my-game-store&demo-title=Example%20Store&demo-description=My%20store%20using%20this%20template&demo-url=https%3A%2F%2Fwalk-through-the-forest.ovh%2F)

+For more details on how each service is setup, and information to run this template locally for testing, jump to the [Setup Guide](#-setup-guide) section below.

 ## 🌩️ Services Used